 Here, then, is the promised distinction: we differentiate whole from proper partial grounding.
 On our view, x wholly grounds y when x, on its own, is fully sufficient for grounding y.
 By contrast, we assume in this paper that x is a proper partial ground of y when x on its own is not sufficient for y, but x plus some plurality P is sufficient to ground y.
 We will use ‘/’ to represent whole or full grounding, and ‘//’ to represent proper partial grounding.
 Thus, ‘x/y’ is to be read as ‘x wholly grounds y’ and ‘x//y’ is to be read as ‘x is a proper partial ground of y’.
 We assume that full grounding forms a strict partial order over the totality of existing things, and it is therefore asymmetric, transitive and irreflexive.

 Next: the promised clarification vis a vis grounding.
 First, there is substantial disagreement over whether grounding is a relation.
 On some views, grounding is a sentential connective, and not a relation.
 Since what we say here focuses on the relata of grounding relations, it does not apply straightforwardly to a sentential conception of grounding.
 That being said, there is scope to extend what we say here by introducing a second sentential connective for location, one that is analogous to grounding.
 Then our discussion of the relationship between grounding and location in terms of relata can be transposed into a sentential key.
 For present purposes, though, we will work with the idea that grounding is a relation, since it is admittedly more obvious how grounding so construed might connect to location (which typically is also construed as a relation).
 Second, even within those who take grounding to be a relation, there is disagreement about what the relata of the grounding relation are.
 We do not take a firm stand on this issue.
 However, as we note in Section 2.1, we are interested only in cases of grounding where both ground and grounded are physically located.
-That focus means that some putative relata fall outside of our purview.
+That focus means that some putative relata fall outside of our purview (such as grounding relations between abstract objects).

 2.1.
 Kinds of grounding harmony